 Co-operate with one or more kindergarten services in your area to train two or more Parent-Child Mother Goose facilitators.
 These facilitators then jointly run weekly programs for each of your respective services.

-Arrange for some of your early childhood staff to complete our two day training workshop as a valuable form of professional development that will help strengthen your early childhood educators' existing skills and understanding in using songs, rhymes and oral (or signed) stories to support four-year-old children’s communication development, their sense of wellbeing and their inclusion.
+Arrange for some of your early childhood staff to complete our two day training workshop as a valuable form of professional development that will help strengthen your early childhood educators' existing skills and understanding in using songs, rhymes and oral (or signed) stories to support three- and four-year-old children’s communication development, their sense of wellbeing and their inclusion.

 What is the cost of two day training?